piriya33/CDC_Wordpress/wp-content/themes/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 2.4.2 - 2018-12-11 =
+* Fix - Load in `functions.php` missing `storefront-woocommerce-functions.php` file required for compatibility with Jetpack's Infinite Scroll feature.
+* Dev - Update order of Sass import files in `gutenberg-blocks.scss` and `gutenberg-editor.scss` to ensure that these are compiled correctly.
+* Dev - Update Grunt tasks.

+= 2.4.1 - 2018-12-06 =
+* Fix - Fatal error caused by a method incorrectly defined as static.
+* Fix - Remove unnecessary trailing slash in the first `load_theme_textdomain()` call.

+= 2.4.0 - 2018-12-06 =
+* Feature - Add support for the new blocks introduced in WordPress 5.0.
+* Feature - Gutenberg editor styles.
+* Feature - Redesign blog post templates.
+* Tweak - Remove legacy Jetpack logo feature.
+* Tweak - Move all WooCommerce related code inside of the `inc/woocommerce` directory.
+* Fix - Allow zooming and scaling for improved accessibility.
+* Fix - Multiple code standards improvements.

+= 2.3.5 - 2018-10-24 =
+* Fix - Use Pointer Events API for consistency across touchscreen devices when interacting with menus.
+* Fix - Removed CSS rule that was incorrectly changing the width of image logos to 100%.

+= 2.3.4 - 2018-10-11 =
+* Tweak - Introduced new styles for enhanced compatibility with Composite Products 3.14.0 and Product Bundles 5.8.0.
+* Fix - Improved touch support for dropdowns.
+* Fix - Added missing RTL support to the Guided Tour in the Customizer.
+* Fix - Added a fix to prevent starter content from showing up if not entering the customizer through the NUX.
+* Fix - Fixed clearing of cart item rows on handheld screens.
+* Fix - Changed store notice `z-index` value to prevent overlap with the handheld footer bar.

+= 2.3.3 - 2018-07-18 =
+* Tweak - Removed `user-scalable=no` from the viewport meta tag to allow for zooming on mobile browsers.
+* Tweak - Allow for a flexible height on the site logo.
+* Tweak - Only try to add title from `data-title` to responsive table columns that have this attribute set.
+* Fix - Prevent select box from overflowing its wrapping container.
+* Fix - Fixed handheld sub navigation dropdown toggle color.
+It now uses the same color set for the links.
+* Fix - Fixed price label direction when in RTL.
+* Fix - Removed related products static number of columns.
+It will now use the value from the wrapper `ul.products`.
+* Fix - Removed font weight from default link styles for better compatibility with design plugins.
+* Fix - Fixed H3 scopping in WooCommerce Brands integration.
+* Fix - Fixed bundle layout issues in Composite Products integration.

 = 2.3.2 - 2018-05-30 =
 * Tweak - Replaced `wp_kses_data()` with `wp_kses_post()` on price outputs in the Mini-Cart and Sticky Add-To-Cart.